What Retail Pharmacy Layoffs and Closures Mean for Employers and Employees

 As a pharmacy professional, consider what you enjoy most about your work and pursue roles that prioritize those aspects.
 Yes, they do exist!

-Key Takeaways: What This Means for Both Pharmacy Employees and Employers
+Key Takeaways: What This Means for Both Pharmacy Employers and Employees

 For Employees